AP VoteCast: Health care, climate top issues ... | Taiwan News

 Sanders continued to show strength among young voters, especially those under 30.
 Six in 10 of them supported the 78-year-old senator.

-Biden had the edge among voters ages 45 and older in California.
-About 3 in 10 supported Biden, while Sanders and Bloomberg each received support from about 2 in 10 voters.
+Bloomberg and Biden each received support from about a quarter of voters ages 45 and older.
+Sanders received support from about 2 in 10 voters, and Warren received support from about 1 in 10 voters.

 LARGELY UNIFIED AGAINST TRUMP